table-library/react-table-library/README.md

 ## Requirements

-React Table Library requires the following be installed:
+React Table Library requires the following libraries to be installed:

 - React 16.13.1+
 - styled-components 4.0.0+ || 5.0.0+